The SAGE Petition

-We lodged the petition with parliament on 23rd October 2019 and have managed to keep it live in parliament despite the COVID-19 pandemic.
+We lodged the petition with parliament on 23rd October 2019 and have managed to keep it live in parliament despite the COVID-19 pandemic and changes in Government.

 Our petition was first heard at the Petitions Committee on 21st November 2019.
 It faced opposition, but with the help of Mark Ruskell from the Scottish Greens it was fast tracked to the Environment, Climate Change and Land Reform (ECCLR) Committee.
 The petition was to be considered in the context of the upcoming Animal Welfare Bill.

 The SAGE team was invited to give evidence at the ECCLR committee, but this was cancelled due to the COVID outbreak.

 The ECCLR committee reconvened in February 2021, giving us little notice that the petition would be heard.
 We implored the committee to let us give evidence, but they refused.

 We understood that the pandemic meant petitions such as ours were not a top priority, but we did not want to lose the momentum of years of hard work.
 We were so close and saw it slipping away.

 Greyhound racing in Scotland suffered greatly through the pandemic and was struggling to recover.
 We saw it as a perfect opportunity to legislate against the industry, at a time there would be very little impact in socioeconomic terms.
 But the parliamentary session was drawing to an end.
 There was little desire for unfinished business to be carried over.
 This put pressure on MSPs to close outstanding petitions.